Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Use Tab, Shift+Tab, and Enter keys to navigate the interface.
 2. Interact with buttons, forms, and menus.

-**Expected Result:** Verify that all interactive elements are accessible via keyboard.
+**Expected Result:** All interactive elements should be accessible via keyboard.

+**Expected Result:** All interactive elements are keyboard accessible.

 ---